 For my everyday meals, I often use to make Bhindi Stir Fry or Pyaaz Wali Bhindi, but then my family wanted something new, so I tried my hands on this Kurkuri Bhindi.
 This one is super addictive, I assure you the plate will be wiped clean in minutes.

 Sometimes, I do make Bhindi Kurkuri for my everyday meals as a side dish with a Dal or Curry, and some days I prefer to eat it just like a snack with my evening cup of Masala Chai.

 This North Indian style Crispy Bhindi recipe is super simple and gets ready with minimal ingredients.
-Bhindi or Ladies Finger is coated with a gram flour, salt, red chilli powder, turmeric powder, garam masala powder, cumin powder and chaat masala powder.
-It is then fried in hot oil till they become crunchy.
+Bhindi or Ladies Finger is coated with gram flour, salt, red chilli powder, turmeric powder, garam masala powder, cumin powder, and chaat masala powder.
+It is then fried in hot oil until they become crunchy.

 The Chaat Masala adds a tangy twist to it, but if you like it to be tangier, squeeze a lemon on top and give it a mix just before serving.
 I can just tell you that this Okra Fry recipe has to be tried.

 You can also bake or air fry Okra to make this Kurkuri Bhindi, if you like to make it a little healthy.
 I have mentioned below the process to make Baked and Air Fried Bhind Kurkuri.

 - A perfect snack to serve with tea

 Bhindi – Slice the bhindi into four so that it gets coated with the masala nicely and turns out crispy.
 Choose small bhindi with fewer seeds to make this recipe.
 Slice it in equal size, so that it gets cooked evenly.